 “Instagram is a site where you can post pictures.
 I use my cellphone to take pictures at school, especially during wrestling, and post them on Instagram.
 As long as I’m not in a match myself, of course.
 WhatsApp is for sending text messages and it’s easy to include pictures if you want.
 Do you have a cellphone?”

 “No. My dad says there’s no reason for me to have one because they have payphones for us at school.
 He says I’m too young to take care of something like that.”

 “You use your home phone to get in touch with your friends?”

 “Uh-huh.
 Until my dad gets home, and on the weekend.
 Otherwise I can’t use the phone.”

 Matt’s dad was sounding more and more like a total jerk.

 “You ever play video games with your friends?”

 “Yeah, at their houses.
-I don’t have a video game console.”
+I can’t have friends come to my house.”